siyalight/xblog/readme.md

 A fast and powerful blog system powed by laravel 5.3.
 Click [here](https://lufficc.com/blog) to view.

+This blog is for my own use.
+I used to use hexo and github pages as my blog, but it's not flexible.
+Thus I write this blog.
+What I want to say is laravel is the best php framework I've ever seen.

+Later I will share some experience of writing this blog, welcome your watch.

+If you find bugs , glad you to issue.

 ## Features

 1. Markdown editor,upload images to qiniu cloud by drag or from clipboard.